hyssh/azml-mg-ci/README.md

 ## Solution

-An objective is create a job that turns off Compute Instances in Azure Machine Learning Workspace at midnight to save cost.
+An objective of this project is create a job that turns off Compute Instances in Azure Machine Learning Workspace at midnight to save cost.
+And, of course, the cost to run the job must be low or minimized.

 To make the job automate, the job will be triggered by logicapp/functions and a shell script will be executed.